TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 In this example, we will train a model to classify `hymenoptera <https://www.inaturalist.org/taxa/47201-Hymenoptera>`_ (ants, bees, and wasps) using the dataset located `here <https://download.pytorch.org/tutorial/hymenoptera_data.zip>`_.
 This dataset contains a training set of approximately 120 images each of ants and bees, and a validation set of approximately 75 images each.
-Again, too small and specific to train a model from scratch, but well placed to use transfer learning.
-The model we will use is a pre-trained ResNet18 [1]_ model, which is a convolutional neural network (CNN) that has been trained on the ImageNet dataset.
+Again, too small and specific to train a model from scratch, but well placed to use for transfer learning.
+The model we will use is a pre-trained ResNet18 [1]_ model, which is a convolutional neural network
+(CNN) that has been trained on the ImageNet dataset.
 The ResNet18 model is a deep residual network with 18 layers that is designed to learn features from images.
 The model is available in the `torchvision <https://pytorch.org/vision/stable/index.html>`_ library, which is a package that provides popular datasets, model architectures, and common image transformations